I get a lot of enquiries about how to get a NIF in Portugal.

 I dealt with an employee who spoke excellent English and who even taught me a Portuguese song!
 Nothing like that has ever happened to me in Lisbon.

-Let’s now look at the typical steps required to get your NIF as an EU/EEA citizen.
+Let’s now look at the typical steps required for how to get a NIF in Portugal as an EU/EEA citizen.

 Step 1: Find your nearest Finanças office